Create a new order

 Field | Description |

-Order name | The unique name or code for this order, set at creation. |
+Order name | The unique name or code for this order. |

 Order shortcode | The unique and automatically generated shortcode for an order.
-Based on the 3-letter abbreviation that's configured in the customer section. |
+Based on the order reference pattern configured by the laboratory |

 Field experiment | Optional free text to describe the field trial or experiment. |